10.10.2011

 These re the things that are what they are, not that aren't what they are, even if the author tells us that they are most definitely not what they are.
 Then there are industry shills masquerading as pundits who don't even bother to pretend they aren't what they are.
 Neil Stevens speaks out against Net Neutrality without any backing argument.
 He should have just said, "I'm against everything I am paid to be against.
 Down with the FCC and the law, especially Net Neutrality, because.. down with Net Neutrality!"
 Here's a gem, however: Obama himself is manipulating numbers on behalf of the FCC in order to steal from normal Americans.
 I knew it!

 Dishonesty is beginning to ramp up.
 Attacks lacking context but long on criticism are on the uptick.
 It's a big election year coming.
 For many of these writers the facts aren't nearly as important as influence.
 But don't ask them.
 They'll answer that the facts are not what they "look more like."
 How does one do look more like?
 It doesn't make sense, correct?
-Neither do a lot of Republican statements as of late.
+Neither do a lot of Republican statements as of late. - Encountered graphs and charts showing just how royally we, the 99% of the people who own the tiniest fraction of wealth, have been getting screwed for decades.
+It would be easy to cart them over here with a little of the old copypasta action, and that may still happen later.
+For now here's a link to the very depressing numbers and the glaring reality of how the wealthy have been sticking it to us.

 I've forgotten to port from Symbols a few times.
 Gotta work on that.